nicklalone/CIST_2500/11_R_Stuff_2_3/Day2.md

 And in doing this, you will at least know where on your system your csv's will write to.

-So now we have recoded, separated, and evened-out our data.
+So now we have re-coded, separated, and evened-out our data.
 Let's do some Chi-Squares.

 ------